Awethon/awethon.github.io/content/posts/scala-wrappers.md

 new ItemDaoImpl(...) extends LoggedItemDaoWrapper
 {{< / highlight >}}

-So far it looks nice and seems easy to understand.
-Unfortunately, things become messy if there are dependencies to provide.
+So far it looks nice and seems easy to understand.\n Unfortunately, things become messy if there are dependencies to provide.

 Let's make our trait to have asynchronous interface: